Multimodal DeepResearcher: Generating Text-Chart Interleaved Reports From Scratch with Agentic Framework: Conclusion

 \section{Conclusion}

 In this work, we investigate the challenge of generating multimodal reports from scratch.
 We introduce the Formal Description of Visualization, a structured representation of charts that enables in-context learning from human-created exemplar reports.
 Based on this, we propose Multimodal DeepResearcher, an end-to-end framework for the generation of multimodal reports.
-While extensive experiments with both automatic evaluation and human evaluation confirm the efficacy of our framework, challenges remain in improving visualization quality and reducing hallucination.
+While extensive experiments using both automatic and human evaluation confirm the efficacy of our framework, several challenges remain, including improving visualization quality, reducing hallucination, and balancing utility with efficiency.